zhenning/riak_wiki/pages/Riak/Operations/Inspecting-a-Node.md

 </table>

-## GET_FSM Objsize
+## GET_FSM_Objsize
-GET_FSM Objsize is a window on the sizes of objects flowing through this node's GET_FSM.
+GET_FSM_Objsize is a window on the sizes of objects flowing through this node's GET_FSM.
 The size of an object is obtained by summing the length of the bucket name, key, the serialized vector clock, the value, and the serialized metadata of each sibling.
-GET_FSM Objsize and GET_FSM Siblings are inextricably linked.
+GET_FSM_Objsize and GET_FSM_Siblings are inextricably linked.
+These are one-minute stats.

-Sample GET_FSM Objsize Counters:
+Sample GET_FSM_Objsize Counters:

 <table>
 	<tr>